Matteo Berrettini withdraws from Italian Open with muscle tear

-ROME – Former Wimbledon runner-up Matteo Berrettini withdrew from the upcoming Italian Open on Friday as he continues to recover from a stomach muscle tear.
+ROME – Former Wimbledon runner-up Matteo Berrettini withdrew from the upcoming Italian Open as he continues to recover from a stomach muscle tear.

 “I have been holding on to the hope of being able to compete in Rome, a tournament that means so much to me and where all my dreams started.
 However my latest scan results show I still need at least a week before I can start training physically again,” the 21st-ranked Berrettini wrote on Instagram.